Do you wish you could get 1000s of legitimate Amazon reviews?

 - They don’t buy from you again

-- Their experience turns negative, and they post a negative review/seller feedback
+- Their experience turns bad, and they post a negative review or seller feedback

 Did you know there’s a Youtube channel called Unbox Therapy, with over 1500 videos that are essentially a guy taking products out of their box for the first time?
 That channel has over 13 million subscribers!

 These numbers go to show that people love the experience of buying something new, opening it up and using it for the first time.
-It’s a rush, and it’s also the first impression someone has of your actual, physical product.
+It’s a rush, and it’s also the first impression someone has of your actual product.

 You only get one chance to make a first impression.